-Also known as Hellebore, Lenten rose plants (Helleborus orientalis) are not roses at all.
-Instead, they are perennial flowers that derived their name from the fact that the blooms look similar to that of a rose.
+Lenten rose plants (Helleborus x hybridus) are not roses at all but a hellebore hybrid.
+They are perennial flowers that derived their name from the fact that the blooms look similar to that of a rose.
 In addition, these plants are seen blooming in early spring, often during the Lent season.
-These attractive plants are fairly easy to grow in the garden and will add a nice splash of color to gloomy, dark areas.
+The attractive plants are fairly easy to grow in the garden and will add a nice splash of color to gloomy, dark areas.

 Growing Lenten Rose Plants